-Back to M.A.R.S.: the highlight for "electronic guerilla" - as I signified myself at that time - was, that the "Orchestra"-files could be dumped as a MIDI files.
+The highlight for "electronic guerilla" - as I signified myself at that time - was, that the "Orchestra"-files could be dumped as a MIDI files.
 Thus the large and loud PCs had neither to be transported, nor "endured" (or taken into account).
 That was a huge liberation!
-The luggage shrank enormously and the set-up times were about 10 minutes (without "start-up" - which at that time also lasted somewhat longer).
+The luggage shrank enormously and the set-up times were about 10 minutes.
+Also the M.A.R.S. was a record-breaking lightweight!
+The control was done with an Apple notebook (540c, Wallstreet, Pismo).

-Live Performances with M.A.R.S. were fantastic, because the setup was extremely simple and the concentration remained for the music!
-I had everything in a 5U Softbag - M.A.R.S., Mackie mixing desk, microphones, laptop and MIDI fader.
-Everything pre-wired - only power and the connection to the PA had to be connected.
-Previously, it was a Mac SE30 (cube), two 12HE cases (extremely heavy!) and two (piano) keyboards - the complex cabling lasted about 90 minutes!
-What progress.
+Live performances with M.A.R.S. were also fantastic because the setup was extremely easy and the concentration remained for the music!
+I had everything in a 5U softbag: M.A.R.S., Mackie mixer, microphones, laptop and MIDI fader.
+Everything pre-wired - only power and the PA had to be connected.
+Before, it was a Mac SE30 (cube), two 12U cases (extremely heavy!)
+And two (piano) keyboards - and the elaborate wiring took about 90 minutes!
+What a blessed progress!

-Here is a picture of the Soundcheck at the VCF Festival in Cologne.
+Here is a picture of the Soundcheck at the VCF 1 Festival in Cologne (1997).
 Wolfgang Heiniger and I (the World Powerbook Orchestra) gave "Hosen aus Licht" ("pants made of light").
-Two M.A.R.S. and much Max.
-On the monitor and the screen ran a fictitious machine text, which served only to temporarily disturb the audience by (false) error messages.
+Two M.A.R.S. controlled via Max.
+On the screen a fictitious machine text could be seen, which only served to temporarily disturb the audience by (false) error messages.
 A reporter of the Cologne newspaper congratulated me on the appropriate title "Rosen aus Licht" (roses of light).
 I did not correct it.

 After the festival we were branded as "THE outlook in the future of electronic music", in great agreement.
 Great times!